rnilva/expedantic/README.md

 - JSON schema generation for autocompletion on yaml files.
     You can facilitate efficient yaml editing on IDEs such as [VS Code](https://code.visualstudio.com/).

-    For VS Code usage, the following steps enable the autocompletion on yaml files for configuration models.
+    For the VS Code usage, the following steps enable the autocompletion on yaml files for configuration models.

     1. Generate a schema.